Wiznet/RP2040-HAT-C/examples/mqtt/subscribe/README.md

 ## Step 4: Build

-1. After completing the MQTT subscribe example configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.
+1. After completing the MQTT Subscribe example configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.

 2. When the build is completed, 'w5x00_mqtt_subscribe.uf2' is generated in 'RP2040-HAT-C/build/examples/mqtt/subscribe/' directory.